-There’s just something special to the un-boxing experience of a new speaker.
+There’s just something special about the unboxing experience of a new speaker.
 This first impression can set the tone for years of ownership, so we take note of what the experience is like and do our best to convey that in our review.
-We look for adequate protective padding, consider ease of removal and take note of any accessories (outriggers, spikes, footers, discs etc.) that are included.
+We look for adequate protective padding, consider ease of removal, and take note of any accessories (cables, floor spikes, footers, remotes, instruction manuals, etc.) that are included.

 We routinely perform the “knuckle test” where we rap our knuckles on the cabinet as we listen carefully.
 We want to hear a dead thunk and feel the cabinet bite back a bit.
 This indicates that quality wood was used and that the interior of the cabinet is free from unwanted resonance.
 This is critical even for smaller Bluetooth speakers, too, as a well-built cabinet or enclosure is always a good sign of quality and ruggedness as much as it is for sound.

 What we look for in a speaker’s finish will depend on what type of finish it is.
 With speakers that have a mock wood (vinyl) finish, we want the laminate to look convincing and for the seams to be well hidden.
 With real wood finishes, we check for uniformity of stain and color matching amongst other speakers in the system.
 For gloss finishes, we keep an eye out for brush marks in either the paint or lacquer.

-After scrutinizing gads of minute details, we take a step back and consider whether the speaker will appeal to a broad enough spectrum of listeners.
+After scrutinizing gads of minute details, we take a step back and consider whether the speakers will appeal to a broad enough spectrum of listeners.
 A speaker may not suit our personal taste, but if its signature sound is going to meet the favor of a certain audience, then we must submit that it has its place in the market and we’ll note that accordingly.
 Conversely, if a speaker does really well in our auditions, but is outrageously priced or requires far more power than most have to feed it, we’ll certainly be mentioning that too.